shrinerb/shrine/doc/metadata.md

 # }
 ```

-You can also use `Shrine#extract_metadata` directly to extract metadata from
+Under the hood `Shrine#extract_metadata` is called, which you can also use
-any IO object.
+directly to extract metadata from any IO object.

 ```rb
 uploader.extract_metadata(io) #=>